hashgraph/hedera-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

 1. The `eth_sendRawTransaction` endpoint must:

-   - Return a transaction hash immediately after passing prechecks.
+   - Perform hash computation based on the RLP-encoded representation of the transaction, and return the hash immediately after passing prechecks.
-   - Perform signature validation and hash computation synchronously.
    - Allowing subsequent processing logic to occur asynchronously

 2. The client is responsible for tracking the transaction’s processing status (e.g., via `eth_getTransactionReceipt`).